Panavision: Entering the market

 In December 1954, the company created a specialized lens for film laboratories—the Micro Panatar.
-When fitted to an optical printer, the Micro Panatar could create "flat" (nonanamorphic) prints from anamorphic negatives.
+When fitted to an optical printer, the lens could create "flat" (non-anamorphic) prints from anamorphic negatives.
 This allowed films to be distributed to theaters that did not have an anamorphic system installed.
-To accomplish this dual platform release strategy before the Micro Panatar, studios would sometimes shoot films with one anamorphic and one spherical camera, allowing nonwidescreen theaters to exhibit the film.
-The cost savings of eliminating the second camera and making flat prints in post-production with the Micro Panatar were enormous.
+Before the Micro Panatar, to accomplish this dual-platform release strategy, studios would sometimes shoot films with one anamorphic and one spherical camera, allowing non-widescreen theaters to exhibit the film.
+The cost savings of eliminating the second camera and making flat prints in post-production were enormous.

 Another innovation of the era secured Panavision's leading position: the Auto Panatar camera lens for 35 mm anamorphic productions.
 Early CinemaScope camera lenses were notoriously problematic in close-ups with an optical aberration that was commonly known as "the mumps": a widening of the face due to a loss of anamorphic power as a subject approaches the lens.
 Because of the novelty of the new anamorphic process, early CinemaScope productions compensated for this aberration by avoiding tightly framed shots.
 As the anamorphic process became more popular, it became more problematic.
 Panavision invented a solution: adding a rotating lens element that moved in mechanical sync with the focus ring.
 This eliminated the distortion and allowed for natural close-up anamorphic photography.
 The Auto Panatar, released in 1958, was rapidly adopted, eventually making CinemaScope lenses obsolete.
-This innovation earned Panavision the first of its 15 Academy Awards for technical achievement.
-Soon the screen credit "Filmed in Panavision" (as if Panavision itself were a widescreen format) began appearing on motion picture screen credits.
+This innovation earned Panavision its first of 15 Academy Awards for technical achievement.